Dhanuk: Bihar

 The Dhanuk of Bihar are deemed to be an Other Backward Class in India's reservation system.

-In the early phase of history this cast was said to be a warrior caste.
-They are frontliner warrior who used bow and arrow as their weapon.
+In the early phase of history, this cast was said to be a warrior caste.
+They were frontline warriors who used bows and arrows as their weapons.
 But the consequent defeat in a series of wars forced them into slavery and forced them to be engaged in different kinds of occupation.
 Because they had not enough land, they started work as agricultural labourers.

 In the 19th century, Dhanuks were among the communities of the region whose landless members were employed as agricultural labourers.
-Such labourers were considered as slaves under the kamia system and were often referred to as Jotiyas.
+Such labourers were considered slaves under the kamia system and were often referred to as Jotiyas.
 The Dhanuks had largely escaped the system towards the end of the century.
 Many of the former slave workers took up lowly positions in the industries and commerce of the developing towns, aided by improvements in transport, but were ultimately no better off either economically or socially.

 Haryana

-The Dhanak of Haryana, also known as Delu (who become Bishnoi in 800 BC), is a community of weavers.
+The Dhanak of Haryana, is a community of weavers.
 They have been granted Scheduled Caste status in the reservation system, and are found throughout the state.

 Uttar Pradesh

 In Uttar Pradesh, Dhanuks are given Scheduled Caste status and at the time of the 2011 Census of India, their population was 651,355 people.

 There is some ambiguity in the use of the term dhanuk in the state.
 As per some scholars, this cast was largely associated with the scheduled tribe Bhil.
 However, some scholars, like Professor Susan Wadley, have described the Dhanuk as a "midwife caste".
-Janet Chawla has noted that using the term for midwives and people who work with trash "highlights the idea that birth-related work, indeed vitally important body work, and trash work can be part of the same matrix of tasks".
+Janet Chawla has noted that using the term for midwives "highlights the idea that birth-related work, indeed vitally important bodywork can be part of the same matrix of tasks".
+From many years valmiki (caste in India) claims dhanuk as their sub caste and hence use "dhanuk" as their surname in parts of western up, hence have been equated to trash related works.

 Sarah Pinto, an anthropologist has noted that most people are engaged in agricultural work.
-She believes that there is an "overidentification of caste with iconic labour", and being more a reflection of the worldviews of both Brahmins and the later British colonisers than of reality.
+She believes that there is an "overidentification of caste with iconic labour", and is more a reflection of the worldviews of both Brahmins and the later British colonizers than of reality.

+Dhanuks in Nepal

+The Central Bureau of Statistics of Nepal classifies the Dhanuk as a subgroup within the broader social group of Terai Janajati.
+At the time of the Nepal census of 2011, 219,808 people (0.8% of the population of Nepal) were Dhanuk.
+The frequency of Dhanuks by province was as follows: